AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 end Rec'To_String;
 ```

-However, this simplification on the implementer side increase complexity
+However, this simplification on the implementer side increases complexity
 on the user side as one now needs to instanciate a formatter with a new
 object containing the buffer, e.g.: